 for Canada's North

-The solar wind velocity is currently low at 333 km/s.
+The solar wind velocity is currently low at 318 km/s.
 While this is certainly not the only indicator for a spectacular aurora display it doesn't help to increase our chances.
-However, particle density impacting the earth is very high coming in at 3 protons/cm3.
-These relatively high density numbers will help to improve the overall spread of the aurora we see.
+However, particle density impacting the earth is pretty respectable coming in at 1 protons/cm3.
+These higher density numbers can help improve the overall spread of the aurora we see.

 There is a significant southward pointing Bz value of 1 nT that is working to cancel out our Earth's magnetic field.
 As the southward Bz value increases this helps to open a 'door' in our magnetosphere allowing energy particles from the solar wind to more easily penetrate our atmosphere.
 This is a good indicator for the current availability of active aurora.

-Aurora Activity Level 6/10: Aurora borealis activity is currently moderate to elevated.
-Weather permitting, good northern lights displays will be visible directly overhead from areas above magnetic 66th.
+Aurora Activity Level 5/10: Aurora borealis activity is currently moderate.
+Weather permitting, decent northern lights displays will be visible directly overhead from areas above magnetic 66th.

-Extended 3-Day Activity Forecast Description (Mar 10 to Mar 12): The geomagnetic field is expected to be at quiet to active levels on Mar 11 (10 Mar) and quiet to unsettled levels on days two and three (11 Mar, 12 Mar).
+Extended 3-Day Activity Forecast Description (Jul 23 to Jul 25): The geomagnetic field is expected to be at quiet levels on days one and two (23 Jul, 24 Jul) and quiet to unsettled levels on Jul 25 (25 Jul).